external-secrets/kubernetes-external-secrets/README.md

 ### Install with kubectl

-If you don't want to install helm on your cluster and just want to use `kubectl` to install `kubernetes-external-secrets`.
-You could get the `helm` client cli first and then use the following sample command to generate kubernetes manifests:
+If you don't want to install helm on your cluster and just want to use `kubectl` to install `kubernetes-external-secrets`, you could get the `helm` client cli first and then use the following sample command to generate kubernetes manifests:

 ```bash
 $ helm template -f charts/kubernetes-external-secrets/values.yaml --output-dir ./output_dir ./charts/kubernetes-external-secrets/